 Toppings

-- 2 tablespoon coconut yoghurt or other yoghurt of choice
+- 2 tbsp coconut yoghurt, or other yoghurt of choice

 Instructions

 - Add the rolled oats, half cup of coconut yoghurt, water and vanilla extract to a large saucepan.
 Whisk to combine and bring to a boil.
-Once boiling, reduce to a simmer, stirring frequently until porridge is thickened and rolled oats are tender.1 cup rolled oats, 3 cups water, ½ cup coconut yoghurt, 2 teaspoon vanilla extract
+Once boiling, reduce to a simmer, stirring frequently until porridge is thickened and rolled oats are tender.
+Reduce to the lowest heat.1 cup rolled oats, 3 cups water, ½ cup coconut yoghurt or other yoghurt of choice, 2 tsp vanilla extract

-- Remove from the heat and serve in bowls, topped with yoghurt, pure maple syrup, strawberries and chia seeds.½ cup strawberries, 2 tablespoon coconut yoghurt, 1 tablespoon pure maple syrup, 1 teaspoon chia seeds
+- Remove from the heat and serve in bowls, topped with yoghurt, pure maple syrup, strawberries and chia seeds.½ cup strawberries or other seasonal berries, 2 tbsp coconut yoghurt or other yoghurt of choice, 1 tbsp pure maple syrup, 1 tsp chia seeds

 Nutrition